justinwon777/HumanCompanions/README.md

 [![Available](http://cf.way2muchnoise.eu/versions/full_570319_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/human-companions)
 # About

 This mod adds new human companions that can help you on your journey.
-Currently available for Forge 1.16.5 and 1.18.1.
+Currently available for Forge 1.16.5, 1.18.2, and 1.19.2.

 ## Features

-- Knight, archer, and arbalist (crossbow) companions
+- Knight, archer, axeguard, and arbalist (crossbow) companions
 - Find them in the wild by their house
 - Give them food to have them join you
 - Will fight for you and can carry items (don't recommend storing valuables in them as they die easily)